A Story of a Board Member

 She’d been acting differently; urinating frequently, losing 15 lbs as a 10 year old, and eating candy much more often than usual.

-Back then the signs were much less commonly known that what she was experiencing were very classic symptoms of T1D, then known as Juvenile Diabetes.
+Back then (in the late 70’s early 80’s), the signs and indicators were much less commonly known that what she was experiencing were very classic symptoms of T1D, then known as Juvenile Diabetes.

-I remember her being slow as molasses; as lethargy is a key indicator of T1D.
+I remember her being slow as molasses; as lethargy is also a key indicator of T1D.

 Since that day in 1978, I have become an Aunt to Eli with T1D (starting at 6 years old), and cousin to Sarah, whose T1D was diagnosed less than one year ago at nearly 24 years of age.
 I am also a cousin to Rick, who, though genetically not related to me, also has T1D and is the son of my aunt.